HS University | Login |Training Cart (0) | Your Account

 A candidate must meet the following requirements for a chosen content area:

-• Complete a Premiere credential (CS, CA, CT)
+• Complete a Premiere credential

-• Complete a portfolio of knowledge development
+• Complete a PLA (Prior Learning Assessment) portfolio of knowledge development

 • Complete a field observation and complete a practicum